saturnlighting/literature-review/README.md

 <!-- Potential outputs of this section: state of knowledge, gaps in literature, weakness of methodologies used, structure on how dependent and independent variables are related (conceptual model?). -->
 <!-- Table with a summary of the most relevant literature. -->

-The main themes of focus were active travel collisions and lighting, followed by proper lighting for active travel and active travel behaviour and lighting.
+The main themes of focus, in descending order of number of papers focussed on each, were active travel collisions and lighting, followed by proper lighting for active travel and active travel behaviour and lighting.
 Three quarters of the studies were empirical studies and one quarter were reviews.
 Most of the empirical studies were quantitative, five of them qualitative, and one of them mixed methods.

 ## Active travel behaviour and lighting

-There is evidence that street lighting influences physical activity and active travel levels (Lee and Moudon 2008; McCormack and Shiell 2011;
+There is evidence that street lighting (presence/absence, and levels) influences physical activity and active travel levels (Lee and Moudon 2008; McCormack and Shiell 2011; Prince et al. 2022; Cerin et al. 2017;
-Prince et al. 2022; Cerin et al. 2017; Annear et al. 2014; Peña-García, Hurtado, and Aguilar-Luzón 2015; Lin Yang et al. 2017; Bonaccorsi et al.
+Annear et al. 2014; Peña-García, Hurtado, and Aguilar-Luzón 2015; Lin Yang et al. 2017; Bonaccorsi et al. 2020).
-2020).

-Using Strava Heatmap data, Linchuan Yang et al. (2022) found lighting positively associations with running but not with cycling.
+Using Strava Heatmap data, Linchuan Yang et al. (2022), for example, found lighting positively associations with running but not with cycling.
 Steve Fotios and Robbins (2022) found that “darkness leads to significant reductions in pedestrians and cyclists but does not have a significant effect on the number of motorized vehicles”.
 Qualitative research suggests that street lighting influences perceived safety and impacts the walkability of the neighbourhood (Rahm, Sternudd, and Johansson 2021).

 Zacharias and Meng (2021) found “street lighting highly significantly associated with higher uptake and deposit of dock-less shared bicycle trips”.
+A subsequent paper found that the drop in cycling levels after dark was substantially greater in unlit locations, compared with lit locations.
 “Locations with no road lighting showed a significantly greater reduction in cycling after-dark compared with locations that had some lighting.
 A nonlinear relationship was found between relative brightness at a location at night and the reduction in cyclists after-dark.
 Small initial increases in brightness resulted in large reductions in the difference between cyclist numbers in daylight and after-dark, but this effect reached a plateau as brightness increased” (Uttley, Fotios, and Lovelace 2020).

-S. Fotios, Uttley, and Fox (2019) found that “ambient light has a significant impact: For a given time of day, more people walk or cycle when it is daylight than after dark and more people cycle on cycle trails and walk on foot paths after dark when they are lit than when they are unlit”.

-“Odds ratios indicated the numbers of pedestrians and cyclists during the case period were significantly higher during daylight conditions than after-dark, resulting in a 62% increase in pedestrians and a 38% increase in cyclists” (Uttley and Fotios 2017b).

-Lee and Moudon (2008) found good lighting to be the most important facilitator of walking and cycling.
+Furthermore, previous work by S. Fotios, Uttley, and Fox (2019) suggests that streetlighting can benefit bother walking and cycling.
+They found that “ambient light has a significant impact: For a given time of day, more people walk or cycle when it is daylight than after dark and more people cycle on cycle trails and walk on foot paths after dark when they are lit than when they are unlit”.
+This supported previous work which “indicated the numbers of pedestrians and cyclists during the case period were significantly higher during daylight conditions than after-dark, resulting in a 62% increase in pedestrians and a 38% increase in cyclists” (Uttley and Fotios 2017b).
+Overall, these studies provided reason to take seriously a bolder finding: Lee and Moudon (2008) found good lighting to be the most important facilitator of walking and cycling.
+However, the relative importance of lighting, compared with other factors, has not been the subject of large empirical studies in the papers reviewed.

 <table class="table" style="margin-left: auto; margin-right: auto;">
 <caption>